 Programming is allowed in any sequence and across sector boundaries.
 A bit cannot be programmed from a "0" back to a "1".
 Attempting to do so may halt the operation and set DQ5 to "1", or cause the Data# Polling algorithm to indicate the operation was successful.
 However, a succeeding read will show that the data is still "0".
 Only erase operations can convert a "0" to a "1".

-See Table 5 for program command sequence.
+Note: See the appropriate Command Definitions table for program command sequence.